Electric Bicycles and RVs – The Perfect Match!

-Recreational vehicles, or RVs for short, are a great way to see the country.
+Recreational vehicles, are a great way to see our beautiful country.

 After visiting Los Angeles, Vegas, San Francisco, Monterrey, Santa Barbara, Santa Monica, and a handful of other jaw-dropping places, I can say that RV’ing is a fantastic experience.
 You can soak in the continent’s best sights while enjoying the comforts of home.
 You don’t have to worry about finding a hotel room, and if for some reason, you can’t make it to your destination for the day, you can always stop short when you need to and rest as you need to.

 It’s the perfect way to get much closer to the sights you want to see, especially if you’re the kind of RV’er who likes to get out into the back-country and not stay in established campgrounds.

 However, after experiencing the RV life first-hand, I can safely say that not everything is perfect.
 There are several hurdles that come with driving a 12,000-pound monster!

 Something that caught my attention during my trip is that electric bikes are especially popular among the RV crowd.
 At first, I didn’t get it.
 Why would someone take a vehicle when they already have one?